Tibial Stress Fracture

 What is a tibial stress fracture?

-A tibial stress fracture is a condition characterized by an incomplete crack in the lower leg bone / shin bone (tibia) (figure 1).
+A tibial stress fracture is a condition that is primarily characterised by an incomplete break in the lower leg / shin bone (tibia) (figure 1).

 Figure 1 – Relevant Anatomy for a Tibial Stress Fracture